T.I. Arrested for Disorderly Conduct, Public Drunkenness and Simple Assault

 According to the Henry County Sheriff's Office, the rapper was detained around 6:00 a.m. and released on his own recognizance around 7:51 a.m.
 He paid a bail of $2,250.

-According to Channel 2 Action News, which broke the story, the "Live Your Life" star returned to the gated community where he lives around 4:00 a.m. and didn't have his keys.
+Channel 2 Action News, which broke the story, reported that the "Live Your Life" star returned to the gated community where he lives around 4:00 a.m. and that he didn't have his keys.
 When the guard refused to let him in, T.I. reportedly replied, "Don't you know who I am?"